 So, what is fasting?

-Fasting is the voluntary choice to not eat any food whether it is for a few hours, days or weeks.
+Fasting is the voluntary choice not to eat any food, whether you fast for a few hours, days, or weeks.
 Fasting allows the body to burn through stored body fat for weight loss.

-Mainstream advertising doesn’t tell you to fast for weight loss because it doesn’t make them any money.
-Instead, people are told to always eat breakfast as it is the most important meal of the day, to snack between meals to maintain blood sugar levels and to never miss a meal.
+Mainstream advertising doesn’t tell you to fast for weight loss because it doesn’t make any money.
+Instead, people are advised to eat breakfast as it is the most important meal of the day, to snack between meals to maintain blood sugar levels, and never miss a meal.

-Our bodies were designed to have the ability to go through periods of fasting which was crucial to our ancestor’s survival.
+Our bodies are designed to have the ability to go through periods of fasting, which was crucial to our ancestor’s survival.

 Now let me ask you a question.
 What do you think is the quickest way to lose weight?